Rifat-Chowdhury/USDA-Production-Analysis/README.md

 5. **State reference and ANSI codes**
    - 50 states and their `State_ANSI` codes from `state_lookup` were retreived.
    -  the `State_ANSI` code for Florida was 12.
-   -  There were 50 states with their cheese production values for April 2023 including states with no cheese production were retreived.
-   -  Total cheese production for NEW JERSEY in April 2023 was 4,889,000

 6. **Cross-commodity dairy analysis**
    - There was 50 states with their cheese production values (including no production)

-7. **Missing milk data (2023)**
+   - Total cheese production for NEW JERSEY in April 2023 was 4,889,000

+7. **Cross-Commodity Dairy Analysis (Yogurt 2022 for Cheese-Producing States in 2023)**
-   - 1,171,095,000 was the total yogurt production for states in the year 2022 that also have cheese production data from 2023
+   - 1,171,095,000 pounds was the total yogurt production for states in the year 2022 that also have cheese production data from 2023

-8. **Cheese production availability and conditional analysis**
+8. **Missing Milk Production Data (2023)s**
    - 26 States were missing milk production data in 2023

 9. **Delaware Cheese Production Availability (April 2023)**